olelong/42_Webserv/README.md

 A website can only run if it is hosted on a server.

-If you run the server on localhost or 127.0.0.1:8080, the server will fetch the pages, display them in the browser
+If you run the server on 127.0.0.1:8080, the server will fetch the pages, display them in the browser.

-and on the browser bar will be written localhost.
 Localhost means that the site is only accessible on the local machine.

 To make our server work, we will use the poll() function which will allow the management between the sockets*.
 With poll(),

 we can know with flags such as POLLIN and POLLOUT if we can read or write on a socket.

-We have created a configuration file to test our server, which allows to test multi-servers with
+We have created a configuration file to test our server, which allows to test multi-servers with different server_names.

-different server_names.

 Server_name* is useful to know which server we are on but also we can change it in the /etc/hosts file:

 ![image](https://user-images.githubusercontent.com/58531906/188330200-c657237b-d621-4ccb-8c4a-080daabe51da.png)

 Above, we could add in the hosts file, our tabby-website.
-This will allow us to

-access our site via tabby-website instead of 127.0.0.1 or localhost even if the other options are still possible.
+This will allow us to access our site via tabby-website instead of 127.0.0.1 or localhost even if the other options are still possible.

 #### Vocabulary:

-*socket = a client.
+*socket = a tunnel between two machines using a particular protocol.

+In our case, it is the TCP/IP protocol.
+Our server has a socket and our clients have one too.

 *server_name = name assigned to a server.